Psychoeducation and paediatric neurodisabilities

 Psychoeducation for teenagers with ADHD

 Dr Powell is collaborating with colleagues at Loughborough University to look at the information needs of this population with the intention to provide a resource for this population in the future.
+They are also exploring the potential for exploring the potential of this work to benefit young people with ADHD who leave school and transition to University as evidence suggests this population are less likely to continue with their studies than those who do not have ADHD.

 Psychoeducation for education professionals working with autistic children

-Dr Powell is also worked alongside a former MSc student from the University of Sheffield’s School of Education to learn about the needs of teachers in mainstream school with regards to learning about supporting autistic children in their classroom.
+Dr Powell is also working alongside a former MSc student from the University of Sheffield’s School of Education to learn about the needs of teachers in mainstream school with regards to learning about supporting autistic children in their classroom.
 The aim was to find out what they already knew, what they felt they needed to know and what styles and modes of resources they felt would be helpful for their profession.
 Dr Powell and the former student are now working towards publishing this work.

 Psychoeducation and paediatric Obsessive Compulsive Disorder (OCD)